-This course can be taken as a stand-alone course, for practitioners seeking to develop their skills in cervical screening or as part of a BSc Programme.
+This module can be taken as a stand-alone module, for practitioners seeking to develop their skills in cervical screening or as part of a BSc Programme.

 Who is it for?

-This course is suitable for registered nurses, registered midwives, registered physician associates and medical doctors who wish to become sample takers.
+This course is suitable for health care professionals who wish to become sample takers.

 This course provides you with the requisite knowledge, understanding and skills required of cervical sample-takers.